Do we absolutely have to book in advance or can we buy tickets on-site?

 Would this experience be suggested for children, elderly people or for people with reduced mobility?

-Are the shuttles and parking free?
+Is the parking free?

 What happens if I show up late?

 You will be able to enter the site even if you are late, however you may be delayed if other showtimes are sold out.
 Please note that entry will not be permitted prior to your reserved start time if you arrive earlier.
-The last shuttles will leave Whistler Village at 10:20pm for the 11pm showtime, no other shuttles out to the venue will run after this time, only return shuttles to Whistler village.

 If we cannot make our showtime, can we postpone our visit to a later date or get a refund?

 The experience of Vallea Lumina is comparable to a concert or an entrance to the cinema.
 If you can not be present for your showtime, we cannot make any refunds or changes.
+However, due to new COVID-19 measures, if you are experiencing any COVID-19 symptoms we will move you to a new date and time or provide a full refund.
+For a complete list of new COVID-19 procedures, please visit tagwhistler.com/covid19.

 Are pets allowed?